nevermined-io/nvm-docs/docs/tutorials/connect-cli.md

 ## Getting Started

 You can find more details in the [`ncli` documentation page](../cli/getting-started.md), but basically what we need is to install the `ncli` software packaged in `NPM` format.
-This means you can installed easilly in your environment running one of the following commands:
+This means you can install it easily in your environment running one of the following commands:

 ```
 npm install -g @nevermined-io/cli